Robin Wall Kimmerer: Career

-Kimmerer is a proponent of the Traditional Ecological Knowledge (TEK) approach, which Kimmerer describes as a "way of knowing."
-TEK is a deeply empirical scientific approach and is based on long-term observation.
-However, it also involves cultural and spiritual considerations, which have often been marginalized by the greater scientific community.
-Wider use of TEK by scholars has begun to lend credence to it.
+Kimmerer is a proponent of the Traditional Ecological Knowledge (TEK) approach, which she describes as a "way of knowing".
+TEK is an empirical approach based on long-term observation and relationship.
+The approach also involves cultural and spiritual considerations, often marginalized by the Western scientific community.
+As a botanist trained and published in Western science, she has high regard for both worldviews and their distinct practices.
+"Two-eyed seeing" is how she portrays the utilization of both.
+She also speaks in favor of communication modes unique to each of the two realms.
+As a university professor, academic papers were essential in the early part of her career.
+In her elder years she exemplifies the power of orally presented Indigenous stories for an outcome that science makes no attempt to achieve: conveyance and indirect advocacy of values.

 Kimmerer's efforts are motivated in part by her family history.
-Her grandfather was a member of the Citizen Potawatomi Nation, and received colonialist schooling at the Carlisle Indian Industrial School in Carlisle, Pennsylvania.
-The school, similar to Canadian residential schools, set out to "civilize" Native children, forbidding residents from speaking their language, and effectively erasing their Native culture.
-Knowing how important it is to maintain the traditional language of the Potawatomi, Kimmerer attends a class to learn how to speak the traditional language because "when a language dies, so much more than words are lost."
+Her paternal grandfather, also a Citizen Potawatomi, received an assimilationist education at the Carlisle Indian Industrial School in Carlisle, Pennsylvania.
+The school was one of the first American Indian boarding schools, which set out to "civilize" Native children, forbidding residents from speaking their language and effectively erasing their Native culture.
+Knowing how important it is to maintain the Potawatomi language, Kimmerer took Potawatomi language classes to learn how to speak it because "when a language dies, so much more than words are lost".

 Her current work spans traditional ecological knowledge, moss ecology, outreach to Indigenous communities, and creative writing.

 Professional service

 Kimmerer has helped sponsor the Undergraduate Mentoring in Environmental Biology (UMEB) project, which pairs students of color with faculty members in the enviro-bio sciences while they work together to research environmental biology.
 Kimmerer is also a part of the United States Department of Agriculture's Higher Education Multicultural Scholars Program.
 The program provides students with real-world experiences that involve complex problem-solving.
 Kimmerer is also involved in the American Indian Science and Engineering Society (AISES), and works with the Onondaga Nation's school doing community outreach.
 Kimmerer also uses traditional knowledge and science collectively for ecological restoration in research.
 She has served on the advisory board of the Strategies for Ecology Education, Development and Sustainability (SEEDS) program, a program to increase the number of minority ecologists.
 Kimmerer is also the former chair of the Ecological Society of America Traditional Ecological Knowledge Section.

-In April 2015, Kimmerer was invited to participate as a panelist at a United Nations plenary meeting to discuss how harmony with nature can help to conserve and sustainably use natural resources, titled "Harmony with Nature: Towards achieving sustainable development goals including addressing climate change in the post-2015 Development Agenda."
+In April 2015, Kimmerer was invited to participate as a panelist at a United Nations plenary meeting to discuss how harmony with nature can help to conserve and sustainably use natural resources, titled "Harmony with Nature: Towards achieving sustainable development goals including addressing climate change in the post-2015 Development Agenda".